Homeschooling Houston Where Do I Begin and Do I Want To?

 If you are starting at the beginning with a Preschooler or Kindergartner you do not need to inform the school district you may simply choose your method and get going.

 If you are taking your child out of public school you do need to inform them.
-But, that is all.
+That is all.
 You do not have to use “accredited” curriculum or keep records, transcripts, or portfolios (though you may want to as you get into the high school years if your child is college bound).
 Your child is not required to submit to state testing.
-Your child will not be eligible for a state diploma or participation in school sports, electives, etc. You are still entitled to services from your local school district such as speech therapy etc.
+Your child will not be eligible for a state diploma or participation in school sports, electives, etc. Speech therapy and diagnostic testing must be provided from your local school district.

 What you do need to do is send them a letter (or drop one off).
 The letter is simply your letter of withdrawal and needs to include: